googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/configuration.md

 create, refresh and delete sessions, as well as beginning transactions.

+Applications rarely need to change this setting.

+**CreateSessionMaximumBatchSize**

+Default value: 5

+Sessions created are associated to the gRPC channel they are created on, so all sessions created in a batch are associated to the same gRPC channel.
+Batch size should be limited so as not to overload a given channel.
+If the sessions needing to be created at any given time are more than this value then multiple batches of this size or less will be created.

-Applications rarely need to change this setting
+Applications rarely need to change this setting.

 **MaximumConcurrentSessionCreates**

-Default value: 10
+Default value: 50

 Spanner has limits on the number of sessions that can be created concurrently without affecting performance.
-The session pool uses this setting to throttle the number of concurrent session creation operations, across all databases.
+The session pool uses this setting to throttle the number of concurrent sessions batch creation operations, across all databases.

 Applications rarely need to change this setting.